Welcome to Year 6’s Class Page!

 In year six, we thrive in new learning opportunities that deepen our knowledge and understanding of the world around us; develop essential skills for life and nurture our individual core values.
 Our ambition is to always try our best and reach our highest potential!

-Physical Education lessons take place every Wednesday afternoon.
-During Autumn term 2, the children will be taking part in progressing their skills in gymnastics.
+Physical Education lessons take place every Tuesday afternoon.
+During Spring Term 2, the children will be taking part in progressing their skills in Rugby Tots.
 Therefore, please ensure your child has a full PE kit each Monday so they are prepared for the physical activities during the week.